France's parliament considers a ban on single-use e-cigarettes | Politics

 Disposable e-cigarettes are small, battery-powered devices that deliver vaporized nicotine with various flavourings.
 While they do not contain tobacco, many include nicotine, a dangerous chemical known for its addictive properties.

-Disposable e-cigarettes differ from reusable vaping devices in that they are not designed to be refilled or recharged.
-Their small, non-rechargeable lithium batteries often end up in landfills.

-Their rising popularity among teenagers, due to their tangy or fruity tastes and colourful designs, is causing alarm among lawmakers.
+Their rising popularity among teenagers, due to their tangy or fruity tastes and colorful designs, is causing alarm among lawmakers.

 This bill is part of a broader trend.
 The UK, Ireland, and Germany are considering similar measures.
 New Zealand and Australia have already implemented restrictions.
 New Zealand's measures include mandating lower nicotine levels and restrictions on vape shop locations near schools.